PatrycjaDanilczuk/Credit-Risk-IRB-and-Standardised-approach-using-Python-and-Excel/README.md

 Dataset shape: 11 columns; 5960 rows

+The raw data set is in the project’s Excel file.

 ## 3. Analysis steps
 The project is presented in an uploaded Excel file.
 The file contains an overview of the project in the first tab.